wjladams/pyanp/README.md

 * [Programmers Reference](https://pyanp.readthedocs.io/)

 # Gitlab vs Github
-At the moment, main development has moved to gitlab, mirrored to github
+At the moment, main development is on github, but mirrored to gitlab